ramrom/rams_dot_files/cheatsheets/pub_sub_message_bus_cheatsheet.md

         - kafka guarantees each consumer will read from unique subset of partitions
     - 2 consumers with different group IDs will each read the messages from the same topic
 - message ordering
-    - messages have a global sequence number
     - messages on a partition are guarunteed to be delivered to subscribers in order they were publishes
     - if a topic lives on one partition, message order is guaranteed at topic level
         - disadvantage here is that this caps the throughput/scalability
     - if on many partitions, messages are distibuted and topic-level order not guaranteed obviously, but partition level is
     - for many producers, a db sequence or distributed counter could be leveraged to ensure unique seq # b/w all producers
 - duplication
-    - has idempotent producer feature, uses a Producer ID (PID) and a sequence number as idempotency key
+    - kafka 0.11 - idempotent producer (exactly once delivery gaurantee), uses a Producer ID (PID) and a sequence number as idempotency key
         - idempotency key must be unique for a given partition, a msg with same idempotency key is a dup and discarded
         - e.g. could happen if producer retries b/c of network fault(didnt reach kafka) or not getting an ack from kafka
+        - caveat: if producer dies and restarts, it gets assigned a new PID, no idempotency gaurantee then

 ## APACHE PULSAR
 - similar to kafka, written entirely in java